 There is a strict page limit of no more than 10 pages for the essay, double spaced, with font size 12 points or larger and margins at least 1".
-References, figures and tables are not included in the page limit.
+Your cover page, list of references, figures and tables are not included in the page limit.